LetCompliance

 Who uses it: Rare in practice.
 The Home Office issues these notices to landlords proactively.

 The single most-used Section 8 ground.
-If rent is paid monthly, arrears must be at least two months at both the date of service of the notice and the date of the hearing.
+If rent is paid monthly, arrears must be at least three months at both the date of service of the notice and the date of the hearing.

 Requires: